 [a] person may not offer or sell any form of participation in a pyramid or chain promotion.
 A pyramid or chain promotion is any plan or scheme or device by which (a) a participant gives a valuable consideration for the opportunity to receive compensation or things of value in return for inducing other persons to become participants in the program or (b) a participant is to receive compensation when a person introduced by the participant introduces one or more additional persons into participation in the plan, each of whom receives the same or similar right, privilege, license, chance, or opportunity.

 Violations of Section 28 of the Michigan Franchise Investment Law are a felony, punishable by a fine of up to $10,000 or seven years in prison.

 Pyramid schemes are not the only set-ups that use this type of thinking.
 In fact, they closely mirror a frequently-used business model called multi-level marketing (MLM).

 If you’ve ever been approached by someone you haven’t heard from in years, who suddenly wants to take you out for coffee and tell you all about a new diet pill, makeup line, or specialty gadget, you’ve encountered an MLM company.

-The same can’t be said when it comes to pyramid schemes, though it’s not uncommon for these scams to involve a fake story about a so-called product or investment strategy to convince more people to join.
+Though it’s not uncommon for pyramid schemes to involve a fake story about a so-called product or investment strategy to convince more people to join.